DorianDepriester/adjacencyMatrix/README.md

     adj_mat.print();

 ## How it works
-Since the oriented adjacency matrices are skew-symmetric, data are stored as lower triangular matrices, in a sake of memory.
+In a sake of memory, data are stored as sparse matrices.
+It allows to deal with numerous nodes with low connectivity.

 ## Notes
 ### Self loop